Usage & Examples

 How to Talk to It

-You don't need to know my tool names or API parameters.
+You don't need to know tool names or API parameters.
 The AI translates your intent into the right calls:

 | Don't say this | Say this instead |